Aidymouse/Hexfriend/README.md

 -   Create square or flower shaped maps
 -   Easily add and remove new hexes to the edge of the map
--   Overlay larger hexes for multi-scale maps
+-   Show large hexes for multi-scale maps
--   Create, add and remove custom tiles and icons
+-   Import user made custom tiles and icons
+-   Create new tile or icon sets with inbuilt editors
 -   Export maps as images and proprietary hexfriend format (it's JSON) for sharing across computers
 -   Save maps in browser
 -   Create and edit path and text styles
+-   Overlay any image on top of the map for easy tracing

 ### Meat and Bones